 - If you feel different from how you should be, who or what decides on what's acceptable?
 If it’s not you, do you agree with them?
 Is it actually possible, or realistic, to be that way?
 All the time?
 Have you ever been what you feel you should be?

 These can be hard questions, and a therapist is well placed to help you answer them if you’re struggling.

 Square pegs and round holes

 You have to remember that 'normal' is different for different people and at different times.
-At one point is was normal to believe the world was flat, although these days you'd probably get some funny looks.
-What about spending your weekends at Star Trek conventions in full costume?* Becoming an accountant?* Where exactly does 'normal' stop and something else begin?
+At one point it was normal to believe the world was flat, although these days you'd probably get some funny looks.
+What about spending your weekends at Star Trek conventions in full make-up and costume?* Becoming an accountant?* Where exactly does 'normal' stop and something else begin?

 Maybe all you have to do is extend your boundaries a bit, and recognise that you are already perfectly fine but that you need to place more value on who and what you are.
-If you can’t do this, you may be affected low confidence or self esteem, and again a therapist can help you.
+If you can’t do this, you may be affected by low confidence or self-esteem, and again a therapist can help you.

 Feeling out of control